 Before each meeting, make sure you are just adapting the authentic story of your fund to highlight the most relevant areas.
 If you are going beyond that and are contorting the facts to tell the story you think the LP wants to hear, desist:

 It is always better to focus on what you are and articulate that in as distinctive a fashion as possible.
-By doing so, you will be far more convincing and credible.
+By doing so, you will be far more convincing and credible, as well as helping distinguishing your fund.

 Of course, articulating what makes your fund different is impossible if you have never dedicated the time to think about it.
 With so much else going on, it can be tempting to ignore branding and communications, but a GP that has buried its head in the sand shouldn’t be surprised if its bellowed pronouncement “our performance speaks for itself” fails to reach the ears of potential investors.